 What It Means:Unlike premature (and frequently misquoted) reports of Mark Twain’s death, reports of IoT growth appear not to be exaggerated.
 Internet of things and Industrial Internet of Things adoption is growing, and deployment options are multiplying.
 And vendors seem only too willing to aid and abet this prodigious growth.
 (For just one example, earlier this month, AT&T announced a partnership with Nokia intended to accelerate IoT deployments.)
 Now, all they have to do is to build robust cybersecurity into their platforms, and convince makers of compatible sensors, devices, and systems to do the same.

 What You Should Do: Tread warily.
 Proceed with caution.
-Focus on identifying and prioritizing specific needs and opportunities for Internet of things technologies at your business.
+Focus on identifying and prioritizing specific needs and opportunities for the Internet of things technologies at your business.
 Then eliminate from any list of candidate solutions any options that are not sufficiently secure.
 (If you make or sell Internet of things devices or solutions, don’t even talk to customers or prospects about them until and unless you have a solid, credible cybersecurity message to share.)

 Survey: Industrial Companies Worried About Internet of Things-Borne Threats